kevin-kretz/System-Administration/Windows Activator/readme.md

-Run the powershell script, choose option 5, then option 1.
+Run the powershell script as administrator, choose option 5, then option 1.